Call4Cloud | MMP-C | Autopilot | Device Preparation

 I decided to open IDA to find out what is missing from the original DLL one.

 As shown above… that was a quick one!
 All the stuff I showed you before is missing… It looks like a total rebuild to me.
-I guess I can ditch this idea because comparing something with nothing is going to be difficult….
+I guess I can ditch this idea because comparing something with nothing will be difficult….
 Or?

 Wait sec… When I was trying to find out which parts of the hardware hash were also mentioned in the Autopilot.dll I forgot to look at the stuff I couldn’t “translate” .